xeb10154/Week_5_Day_1_Homework/JS_Homework.md

 Console output will be:

-* The suspects are Miss Scarlet, Professor Plum, Mrs Peacock.
+* The suspects are Miss Scarlet, Professor Plum, Colonel Mustard.
 * Suspect three is Mrs Peacock.

 ## Episode 5